-Every nine weeks, I take a small group of chapter book writers, middle grade writers and teen fiction writers on a journey with me to learn to craft, plot and edit their next book.
+Every 12 weeks, I take a small group of aspiring writers on a journey with me to craft, plot, edit and publish their next book.

 We learn character building; story plotting; beginnings, middles and endings; effective dialogue; tense and viewpoint; submitting to magazines, competitions and agents, and self-publishing.

 We cover ideas and inspiration; motivation; time and space to write; beating writers’ block; banishing self-limiting beliefs.

 for more information about the programme and to find course start dates